Blog

 To manage these challenging times, businesses can adopt several strategies to reduce potential cost impacts:

-• Demand Response Programs: Taking part in demand response programs can provide financial incentives for businesses that reduce their load during peak times.
+Taking part in demand response programs can provide financial incentives for businesses that reduce their load during peak times.
 These programs reward businesses for shedding load when the grid is under stress, helping to offset some of the increased costs associated with high energy prices.
-This not only helps in managing costs but also contributes to grid stability.
+The value of DR participation grows as capacity prices increase — making enrollment more financially compelling than ever.

 The impact of these auction results will continue to shape the PJM energy market and business operations.
 The current high prices are likely to persist unless significant new generation capacity is added or regulatory changes occur.
 Businesses must prepare for continued high clearing prices and plan accordingly.